-The Pleiades were goddesses of the mountains and the companions of Artemis.
+The Pleiades were goddesses of the mountains and the consorts of Artemis.

-Her names were Maea, Electra, Taygete, Alcyone, Celaino, Sterope and Merope.
+Their names were Maea, Electra, Taygete, Alcyone, Celaino, Sterope, and Merope.

-Nearly all of the Pleiades paired with great gods and gave birth to gods and tribal leaders.
+Almost all of the Pleiades mated with great gods and produced gods and tribal leaders.

 Electra also mated with Zeus and gave birth to Dardanos, the founder of Troy.

-Taygete once saw Zeus in her dreams and after nine months she gave birth to Lacedaemon,founder of Sparta.
-A Greek mountain was named in her honor
+Taygete once saw Zeus in her dreams and after nine months she gave birth to Lacedaemon,the founder of Sparta.
+A Greek mountain was named in her honor.

-Sterope mated with Ares, the god of war, and gave birth to Oenomaus, the King of Pisa in Western Greece.
+Sterope mated with Ares, the god of war, and gave birth to Oenomaus, king of Pisa in Western Greece.

-Merope, the 'Lost Pleiad', was the only Pleiad who got married to a mortal man called Sisyphus.
-That's the reason her star was the weakest among the others.
+Merope, the 'Lost Pleiad', was the only Pleiadian to intermarry with a mortal man named Sisyphus.
+This is the reasonwhy her star was the weakest among the others.